 Both flu and COVID-19 can cause mild to severe illness with many common sign and symptoms, however, one difference to note is the loss of taste or smell, which is unique to COVID-19.

 “It is difficult to tell the difference between the flu and COVID-19 by symptoms alone.
-That is why it is important for you to get vaccinated against the flu this year,” explained Guste.
+That is why it is important for you to get vaccinated against the flu each year,” explained Guste.
 “By vaccinating, you can decrease your chances of getting sick with the flu.
 If you do have symptoms of the flu or COVID-19, it is important that you isolate at home and contact your healthcare provider.”

 Compared to the flu and COVID-19, a common cold usually doesn’t cause a fever and has milder symptoms.